 appearance argument August awkward 150 Commonly Misspelt Words These words are those which research has shown children of this age struggle with most.
 There are bound be some in this list which your child struggles with.

 beautiful

 because

 beginning

 believe

-believe We ask children to learn the words
+bicycle We ask children to learn the words properly before taking on a test to

-We ask children to learn the words properly before taking on a test to re-enforce learning.
+Britain re-enforce learning.

-bicycle Britain properly before taking on a test to
+)

-bicycle properly before taking on a test to
+I PROMISE

-bicycle Britain I PROMISE I know all these properly before taking on a test to
+I know all these

-bicycle Britain I PROMISE properly before taking on a test to
+10 words.